Elizabeth Baedke Johnson

 FTIR Spectrometer

-The Thermo Nicolet Magna FTIR (Fourier Transform Infrared) spectrometer with NicPlan microscope attachment was constructed from surplused items in Spring 2011 with funding from the Jeffress Foundation.
+The Thermo Nicolet Magna FTIR (Fourier Transform Infrared) spectrometer with NicPlan microscope attachment is located in the Department of Geology and Environmental Science at JMU.

 The microscope is equipped with an MCT-A detector and has been custom fit with a wire grid on KBr infrared polarizer for quantitative analysis of water in nominally anhydrous minerals using transmitted infrared light.
 The microscope has an ATR attachment and can be used in reflection mode.